hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-flat-selects.md

 ## Native SQL

-Since the beginning Flat Selects were geared towards using all bells & whistles a database engine has to offer.
+Since the beginning Flat Selects were geared towards using all bells &amp; whistles a database engine has to offer.
 HotRod allows the developer to include the full SQL syntax the database accepts so the query can benefit from database-specific tricks.
 This includes any special addition, such as hints, extra clauses, quirky syntax, etc.

 For example, DB2 enhances parameterized filtering predicates with the `SELECTIVITY` clause as shown below: